-Dr. Hysi specializes in studying large data sets provided by third party companies.
+Dr. Hysi specializes in studying large data sets provided by third-party companies.
 He analyzes “biomarkers,” or characteristics that may or may not determine a likelihood of developing a given disease.
 He primarily studies samples provided by humans and does not use wet lab approaches.
 He looks for causes of disease in the general population, investigates how to intervene and change the processes that are causing disease, and determines how to prevent the disease from occurring through public health approaches.
+Some of his most impactful research identified the largest causes of disease, including a paper looking at the relationship between metabolism and glaucoma.

 - PhD, Genomic Medicine, University of Oxford